UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 #### Attention
 The original ViT attention score is computed by:
 <center> $$Attention_h(X) = softmax(\frac{(XW_q)(XW_k)^T}{\sqrt{d_h}})(XW_v)$$ </center>
 Where $$W_q$$, $$W_k$$, and $$W_v$$ are projection matrix for $$Q$$, $$K$$, and $$V$$.
-However, in GAN, it has been shown that the Lipschitz continuity is crucial for the model to reach Nash equilibrium, while the standard dot product form voilates the Lipschitz continuity and makes the training unstable.
+However, in GAN, it has been shown that the Lipschitz continuity is crucial for the model to reach Nash equilibrium, while the standard dot product voilates the Lipschitz continuity and makes the training unstable.
 According to the paper "ViTGAN: Training GANs with Vision Transformers", it is necessary to use L2 attention score calculcation instead of standard dot product to enforce the Lipschitz continuity:
 <center> $$Attention_h(X) = softmax(\frac{d(XW_q, XW_k)}{\sqrt{d_h}})XW_v$$ </center>
 Where $$W_q = W_k$$, and $$W_v$$ are projection matrix for $$Q$$, $$K$$, and $$V$$ respectively.
 The dot product is replaced by L2 distance in the formula.[9]
 #### Spectual Normalization
-The paper "ViTGAN: Training GANs with Vision Transformers" also suggests to further improve the Lipschitz continuety by improving spectual normalization on $$W_q$$, $$W_k$$ and $$W_v$$:
+The paper "ViTGAN: Training GANs with Vision Transformers" also suggests to further improve the Lipschitz continuety by using spectual normalization on $$W_q$$, $$W_k$$ and $$W_v$$:
 <center>$$\overline{W}_{ISN}(W):= \frac{\sigma(W_{init})\cdot W}{\sigma(W)} $$</center>
 The matrix is normaized using the maximum singular value of the matrix (denoted by $$\sigma(.)$$) and multiply by the maximum singular value during initialization.
-The normalized weight further prevented the unstable training problem.
+The normalized weight further prevents the unstable training problem.
 #### Code Implementation
-The modfified ViT discriminator is adapted from the original ViTGAN code [repository](https://github.com/wilile26811249/ViTGAN) and integrated to the official pytorch implementation of StyleGAN2.
+The modfified ViT discriminator is adapted from the original ViTGAN code [repository](https://github.com/wilile26811249/ViTGAN) and integrated into the official pytorch implementation of StyleGAN2.
 The ViT discriminator version of the StyleGAN2 is implemented and can be found in this code [repository](https://github.com/CcccYxx/stylegan2-ada-pytorch.git).
-There are several issues that occured during integration.
+There were several issues that occured during integration.
+The major one was related to image patches.
 To better relate each image patch to each other, unlike the tranditional ViT, the patches have overlaps.
 This step was not implemented corretly in the original repository and had to be changed in order for it to work properly.
 Below are the changed code for the initial step of getting image patches:
 ```
 img_patches = img.unfold(2, self.patch_size, self.stride).unfold(3, self.patch_size, self.stride)
 ```